 The Majority is incorrect in finding that Scott was still a slave when he re-entered Missouri because the state does not give proper weight to other state and federal governments which had established Scott’s freedom.

-This case expressly stated that persons of African descent were not entitled to the same constitutional rights and protections.
+Dred Scott v.
+Sandford expressly stated that persons of African descent were not entitled to the same constitutional rights and protections.
 This is because slaves were regarded as property.
 In addition, the Court determined that the framer’s language of “all men are created equal” was not intended to include African Americans since they were regarded as property at that time as well.